Best Newborn Baby Knitting & Crochet Patterns – 10 Free Favourites

 For a spring or summer baby, this crochet design for a delicate baby dress pattern by Olga Poltava is too lovely to miss.
 With a vintage-inspired yoke and flared skirt, it’s surprisingly simple to make and completely charming.
 It’s suitable for beginners upwards.

 Try working it up in great quality yarns like organic cotton or bamboo blends for a breathable, sustainable finish.
 Perfect for christenings or as a special gift.
 This baby dress is made using Bernat Softee Baby yarn and a 3.75 mm crochet hook, and it only uses basic stitches: chain, double crochet, single crochet, and slip stitch.
 Perfect for new crocheters or anyone looking for a quick and satisfying baby project!
-There’s a free tutorial taking you through all the steps on youtube or the pattern is available to buy without ads as a printable PDF on Etsy here.
+There’s a free pattern and tutorial here taking you through all the steps as well as links to a youtube tutorial or the pattern is available to buy without ads as a printable PDF on Etsy here.

 9. Crochet Baby Bloomers – Cosy and Comfortable